craigwh10/cellular-automata-react/readme.md

 In 1.0.8 you can now pass down a `className`, it adds the className to the grid wrapper, so you can style from parent downwards.

-1.0.9 allows you to set any pixel styles for the pixel through passing in a appropriate style object such as the below:
+1.0.9 allows you to set any css-in-js pixel styles for the pixel through passing in a appropriate style object such as the below:

 ```tsx
 <AutomataGrid